Now, the Pentagon, the Pentagon is denying that they ignored the warnings of Abel Danger.

 Congratulations.

-I'm grateful and I listened to you a lot, and you've helped me a lot.
+I'm grateful, and I listened to you a lot, and you've helped me a lot.

-I was getting kind of down this week about this whole Cindy Seehan thing this week.
+So I wanted to tell you that I was getting kind of down this week about this whole Cindy Sheehan thing this week.

 They just don't look right.